 The voting area of a polling place should be set up so a person with a disability can navigate the space without assistance and vote a ballot privately and independently.
-This means all pathways within the voting area should be at least 36 inches wide and there should be, at minimum, a 5 foot x 5 foot clear space so an individual using a wheelchair can turn around with ease.
-In addition, all required forms and notices should be posted in 18 point font.
+This means all pathways within the voting area should be at least 36 inches wide and there should be, at minimum, a 5 X 5 space so an individual using a wheelchair can turn around with ease.
+In addition, all required forms and notices should be posted in 18 point font to assist voters with visual impairments.